 required to monitor the bucket for Cloud Monitoring integration.
 For more information, see IAM roles for Cloud Storage.

 When accessing the service through the API, the following commands should be run.
 First, create the Service Agent service account.

 gcloud beta services identity create --service=privateca.googleapis.com --project=PROJECT_ID

-If existing Cloud KMS signing keys will be provided:
+If existing Cloud KMS signing keys are provided:

 gcloud kms keys add-iam-policy-binding 'CRYPTOKEY_NAME' \ --keyring='KEYRING_NAME' \ --location='LOCATION' \ --member='serviceAccount:service-PROJECT_NUMBER@gcp-sa-privateca.iam.gserviceaccount.com' \ --role='roles/cloudkms.signerVerifier'